omorros/food-cv-exp2-pipeline-evaluation/README.md

 ### VLM Model Selection

 > *"To select the optimal VLM for Pipeline A, a controlled comparison was conducted across three flagship models: GPT-5.2 (OpenAI), Claude Opus 4.6 (Anthropic), and Gemini 3.1 Pro (Google).
 All models received an identical frozen prompt constrained to the 14 target classes, with temperature set to 0.0.
 Each model processed the full set of 120 test images.
 Gemini 3.1 Pro achieved the highest micro-averaged F1 score (0.9044), marginally outperforming GPT-5.2 (0.9002) and Claude Opus 4.6 (0.8674).
 All three models achieved near-identical recall (0.9949), indicating that VLMs reliably detect items; the differentiator was precision, where Gemini produced the fewest false positives.
-Gemini 3.1 Pro was therefore selected as Pipeline A's VLM for the subsequent 12-run comparison."*
+However, the F1 difference between Gemini and GPT-5.2 was only 0.004 — not statistically significant on a 120-image test set.
+GPT-5.2 was therefore selected as Pipeline A's VLM for the subsequent 12-run comparison, as it offered 2.4x lower latency (3.7 s vs 9.0 s per image) and 2.7x lower cost ($0.004 vs $0.010 per image) — factors that directly impact the feasibility of a production mobile application."*

 ### Experimental Design

 > *"Experiment 2 evaluates three end-to-end pipelines on an identical test set of 120 photographs, each containing 2–8 items from a 14-class fruit and vegetable taxonomy.
-Pipeline A uses Gemini 3.1 Pro (Google), selected through a three-model VLM comparison, with a constrained prompt restricting output to the 14 target classes.
+Pipeline A uses GPT-5.2 (OpenAI), selected through a three-model VLM comparison that also evaluated Gemini 3.1 Pro and Claude Opus 4.6, with a constrained prompt restricting output to the 14 target classes.
 Pipeline B uses a YOLOv8s object detector fine-tuned to directly predict all 14 classes.
 Pipeline C uses a two-stage approach: a YOLOv8s model trained as a class-agnostic objectness detector to localise items, followed by an EfficientNet-B0 classifier (the winning model from Experiment 1) to classify each cropped region."*

 ### Training/Test Separation

 > *"To ensure a fair comparison, training and test data were strictly separated.
 Pipelines B and C were fine-tuned on the publicly available Combined Vegetables & Fruits dataset (Roboflow Universe, ~42,000 images, 47 classes), remapped to the 14-class taxonomy used in this study (see Section X).
 The test set comprised 120 original photographs taken by the author across five real-world settings, annotated independently in Roboflow and never used during training.
-Pipeline A (Gemini 3.1 Pro) was used as-is without fine-tuning; while we cannot guarantee our test images were absent from its internet-scale training corpus, this reflects the realistic deployment scenario for a zero-shot VLM."*
+Pipeline A (GPT-5.2) was used as-is without fine-tuning; while we cannot guarantee our test images were absent from its internet-scale training corpus, this reflects the realistic deployment scenario for a zero-shot VLM."*

 ### Robustness Evaluation